Julius Nyerere: Personality and personal life

 Nyerere's secretary, Joseph Namata, said that the leader "jokes about everything" and "can shout if he is angry".

 When planners suggested infrastructure developments for his home area, Nyerere rejected the proposals, not wanting to present the appearance of giving favours to it.

 Nyerere ensured that his parents' resting places were maintained.
 Smith referred to Nyerere as "a scholar at heart".

 In later life, Twining described Nyerere as "a very shrewd politician, an emotionalist... he is not greedy, not corrupt; I think he is a good man."

 Molony suggested that there was "a very shrewd side to his character", in that he was capable of playing to his audience by portraying himself as "the betrayed righteous figure, employing melodrama and even extortion to get what he wanted".

 The style of suit that Nyerere wore was widely imitated in Tanzania, which led to it being known as a "Tanzanian suit".
 Many European and American observers believed it similar to a Mao suit and interpreted it as evidence for Nyerere's perceived desire for greater links with the Marxist–Leninist government in China.
 Nyerere objected to the tendency in Western countries to view Africa through the prism of Cold War politics.

 After the formation of Tanzania, Nyerere took to wearing a style of Zanzibaran hat called a kofia.
 In later life, he carried a small ebony stick known as a fimbo which served as a symbol of his authority.

-Nyerere published widely over the course of his life.
+Nyerere published widely.
 He wrote poetry, and translated William Shakespeare's plays Julius Caesar and The Merchant of Venice into Swahili, publishing these in 1961 and 1972 respectively.
-In later life, he—like many other Anglophone African statesmen—was known to be an avid listener of the BBC World Service broadcasts.
+In later life, he—like many other Anglophone African statesmen—was an avid listener of the BBC World Service broadcasts.
 According to Smith, Nyerere had "a great fondness for British character and eccentricity".

 Raised as a practitioner of Zanaki traditional religion, Nyerere converted to Catholicism at the age of 20 and remained a practitioner throughout his life.
-Christianity strongly influenced Nyerere's life and his political beliefs.
+Christianity strongly influenced Nyerere's life and political beliefs.
 Nyerere described Christianity as "a revolutionary creed" but believed that its message had often been corrupted by churches.
 He liked to attend Mass in the early mornings, and while in Edinburgh enjoyed spending time sitting quietly in church.
 There is some evidence that while in Scotland, he considered ordination as a Catholic priest.
 He avoided Christian sectarianism and was friends with Christians of other denominations.
 Into his later life, he regularly attended Mass.

 With his wife Maria Gabriel, Nyerere had seven children.
 When Nyerere was president, he insisted that his children go to state school and receive no special privileges.
 Two of his children suffered from mental illness.
-During the 1970s, Nyerere's relationship with his wife became strained and she moved to live with her sister, near to the Kenyan border, for a while.
+During the 1970s, Nyerere's relationship with his wife became strained and she moved to live with her sister for a while.
 He had 26 grandchildren.